 Switching these I/O ports from one state to another should be done in a sequence that prevents unwanted side effects.
-Recommended safe transitions are illustrated in Figure 33 Other transitions are potentially risky and should be avoided, since they are likely to present unwanted side-effects such as spurious interrupt generation.
+Recommended safe transitions are illustrated in Figure 2 on page 4.
+Other transitions are potentially risky and should be avoided, since they are likely to present unwanted side-effects such as spurious interrupt generation.